J.D. (Scrubs)

 John Michael "J.D."
-Dorian, M.D., is a fictional character and the protagonist of the American comedy-drama television series, Scrubs.
+Dorian, M.D., is a fictional character and the protagonist of the 2001–2010 comedy-drama television series Scrubs and it's 2026 reboot series.

-Portrayed by Zach Braff, J.D. acts as the narrator and main character of the series from seasons one to eight, providing voice-overs that reveal his internal thoughts, often linking the story arcs in each episode.
+Portrayed by Zach Braff, J.D. acts as the narrator and main character of the original series from seasons one to eight, providing voice-overs that reveal his internal thoughts, often linking the story arcs in each episode.

-J.D. appears in every episode during the first eight seasons, except for two in season 8: "My Absence," in which he is briefly heard through a mobile phone, and "My Full Moon."
-He later returns as a major character for six episodes of the ninth and final season.
+J.D. appears in every episode during the first eight seasons, except for two in season 8: "My Absence," in which he is briefly heard through a mobile phone, and "My Full Moon".
+He later returns as a major character for six episodes of the ninth season.
 Braff also briefly portrayed the character in the webisode spin-off series Scrubs: Interns and the Muppets television film It's a Very Merry Muppet Christmas Movie.

+He returns in the reboot series, which premiered in February 2026.

 Both the character and Braff's performance were positively received.
 Braff was nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series in 2005 and received three consecutive Golden Globe Award for Best Actor – Television Series Musical or Comedy nominations from 2005 to 2007.